 Yes - when you move home, you’ll need to update your pet insurance details so that everything is up to date so your insurer knows your current address if you need to make a claim.
 You’ll likely need to update your pet’s microchip details at the same time, so it makes sense to do it all at once.
 Your existing pet insurance policy will remain in place, but the cost of your policy may change based on your new location.

 Is pet insurance more expensive in cities?

 The cost of living is relatively higher in cities, as is the cost of operating a business – both of which factor into the price of vets’ bills.
 The amount you’ll pay to have your pet treated will vary up and down the country, from town to city to village.

 Vets practices may have to charge more in cities in order to cover their operational costs and pay the wages of the practice staff.
 This can mean that pet insurers will need to pay out more in order to cover the cost of treatment for vets in urban areas when compared to rural areas, which could then be reflected in the excess and premiums you’ll pay on your pet’s insurance policy.

 Why does the cost of pet insurance change with different UK postcodes?

 As you might expect, the cost of pet insurance has more layers to it that just whether the place you live is urban or rural.
 Pet insurance providers look at lots of data about your specific postcode to determine how much you might pay for your pet’s treatment and average claim prices in the area, helping to set your premiums and excess at a level which will match these figures.

 If these answers have helped you to reach some conclusions about pet insurance then that’s great, but we also have answers to many more questions about pet insurance right here.
-If you’re looking to insure a pet then take a look at our accident only pet insurance, 12 month pet insurance and lifetime pet cover policies, underwritten by Fairmead Insurance, which can help give your four legged friend the cover they need.
+If you’re looking to insure a pet then take a look at our Time Limited and Lifetime pet cover policies, which can help give your four legged friend the cover they need.